Ganondorc/auto-editor-guified/README.md

 <p align="center"><img src="https://auto-editor.com/img/auto-editor-banner.webp" title="Auto-Editor" width="700"></p>

+From Ganondorc:

+The only addition I'm making is gui-fying everything.
+That means you'll be able to play with the options and select the video in question using a standard menu, wherein the result file will be saved in the source folder.

+The rest of the README remains unchanged.

+---

 **Auto-Editor** is a command line application for automatically **editing video and audio** by analyzing a variety of methods, most notably audio loudness.

 ---